OpenDroneMap/WebODM/README.md

 * 100 GB free disk space
 * 16 GB RAM

 Don't expect to process more than a few hundred images with these specifications.
 To process larger datasets, add more RAM linearly to the number of images you want to process.
 A CPU with more cores will speed up processing, but can increase memory usage.
-GPU acceleration is still a work in progress, so currently a good video card does not improve performance.
+GPU acceleration is also supported.
+To make use of your CUDA-compatible graphics card, make sure to pass `--gpu` when starting WebODM.

 WebODM runs best on Linux, but works well on Windows and Mac too.
-If you are technically inclined, you can get WebODM to run natively on all three platforms and there's a [native installer for Ubuntu 16.04](https://www.opendronemap.org/webodm/server-installer/) also available.
+If you are technically inclined, you can get WebODM to run natively on all three platforms.

-[NodeODM](https://github.com/OpenDroneMap/NodeODM) and [ODM](https://github.com/OpenDroneMap/ODM) cannot run natively on Mac and Windows and this is the reason we mostly recommend people to use docker.
+[NodeODM](https://github.com/OpenDroneMap/NodeODM) and [ODM](https://github.com/OpenDroneMap/ODM) cannot run natively on Mac and this is the reason we mostly recommend people to use docker.

 WebODM by itself is just a user interface (see [below](#odm-nodeodm-webodm-what)) and does not require many resources.
 WebODM can be loaded on a machine with just 1 or 2 GB of RAM and work fine without NodeODM.
 You can then use a processing service such as the [lightning network](https://webodm.net) or run NodeODM on a separate, more powerful machine.